National Military Family Association: Membership and organization

 NMFA has members from all ranks of the seven uniformed services worldwide, along with their family members, civilian supporters, and more.
 Its Board of Governors, which includes active duty service members, reserve component, retirees, and spouses, provides oversight of governance, finances, and strategic vision of the Association.
 Governors receive no financial compensation, contributes financially, participates on standing committees, and connects the organization with individuals, charities, and companies that can help NMFA forward its mission, The Association's Volunteer Corps consists of hundreds of individuals who assist in NMFA's advocacy work and improve NMFA's programs.
 NMFA is also supported by distinguished Board of Advisors, and receives significant support at the top levels of the Services.
 The Association works on common concerns with The Military Coalition, an umbrella organization of 36 military-related associations, and regularly testifies before House and Senate Armed Service Committees to provide a boots-on-the-ground perspective and recommendations to our nation's lawmakers on Capitol Hill.
 NMFA works closely with the Department of Defense and companies contracted to provide services, such as healthcare, to military families.

+The NMFA CEO is Besa Pinchotti, a military spouse.
+The director of outreach and chief impact officer is Raleigh Duttweiler, who is a mother of three and a military spouse.